Shao210934641/Chinese-Text-Sentiment-Analysis/README.md

 ## ***Getting Started***

 * You need to use **Google Colab** platform.
-* You don't need to download the file, just open the *main.ipynb* file in the link below and follow the instructions in it to run it on Google Colab.(Please do not run the main.ipynb directly or you will get compatibility errors)
+* You don't need to download the file, just open the *main.ipynb* file in the link below and follow the instructions in it to run it.
-* After opening the main.ipynb file in the link above, please first complete STEP 1- 4 at the top of the file (please do not run the code directly or you will get compatibility errors). https://drive.google.com/drive/folders/185p_lZkp9sMGiSsS83KHBjRamtoFxjrv?usp=sharing
+* After opening the main.ipynb file in the link above, please first complete STEP 1- 4 at the top of the file (please do not run the code directly or you will get compatibility errors).
+https://drive.google.com/drive/folders/185p_lZkp9sMGiSsS83KHBjRamtoFxjrv?usp=sharing

 * You need to use **Google Colab** platform (Firstly have a Google account.
 Please do not use any other IDEs other than google colab in case of any compatibility errors).